ciuccislab/DP-DRT/README.md

 * **Figure_2.ipynb**: shows how to recover DRT from impedance synthesized using one ZARC element consisting of a resistance placed in parallel to a constant phase element (CPE).
 The frequency range is from 1E-4 Hz to 1E4 Hz with 10 points per decade (ppd).

-* **Figure_3.ipynb**: shows how the GP-DRT model can manage the overlapping timescales from two ZARC elements in series.
-The frequency range is from 1E-4 Hz to 1E4 Hz with 10 points per decade (ppd).

 # Citation

 ```